Portable Van de Graaff Generator!

 and an illustrated full-color manual.
-Requires two AA batteries (not included).
+Requires 2 AA batteries (not included).
+Colors may vary.

 The FunFlyStick Deluxe Refill Set